belarus border chaos

 Zamieszanie z wizą na Białoruś

-Sorry, this entry is only available in Polish.
+Sorry, this entry is only available in Polski.
 For the sake of viewer convenience, the content is shown below in the alternative language.
 You may click the link to switch the active language.
 W tym roku jesteśmy mniejszą grupą niż w poprzednich latach i zastanawialiśmy się, czy zamieszanie z wizami na Białoruś nie odstraszyło wielu osób.
 Przez pierwsze dwa tygodnie bike toura, większość rozmów i wysiłków było skierowanych na zdobycie wiz.
 Najpierw staraliśmy się o wizy w ambasadzie w Warszawie, gdzie napotykaliśmy na coraz to nowe wymówki dlaczego nasze podanie nie może zostać przyjęte.
 Były problemy z naszym zaproszeniem, z…

 Continue reading